wcko87/beatoraja-english-guide/Difficulty-Tables.md

 ### How do I play dan courses in beatoraja?

-beatoraja courses are stored in tables.
-LR2 course files (.lr2crs files) cannot be used in beatoraja.
+**Note: beatoraja courses are stored in tables.
+LR2 course files (.lr2crs files) cannot be used in beatoraja.**

+The following courses are available by default (just click `Load difficulty table` in the config).
+Do note that you still need the songs downloaded before you can play the courses.
-The GENOSIDE 2018 normal dans (初段 - 十段) can be found in the Normal2 table.
-The GENOSIDE 2018 insane dans (発狂初段 - overjoy) can be found in the Insane2 table.
-The LN dans can be found in the LN table.
+- The **GENOSIDE 2018 Normal** dans (初段 - 十段) can be found in the **Normal2** table.
+- The **GENOSIDE 2018 Insane** dans (発狂初段 - overjoy) can be found in the **Insane2** table.
-Thus, they are playable by default (just click `Load difficulty table`) as long as you have the songs.

-With a few exceptions (below), all the songs required for the GENOSIDE 2018 dan courses are included in the [GENOSIDE 2018 Starter Package](http://nekokan.dyndns.info/~lobsak/genocide/grade.html).
-You may also need to download the Append package and merge it into the GENOSIDE 2018 folder. (the Append package contains additional charts, which may be needed for the insane dans.)

-These are the only dan songs missing from the GENOSIDE 2018 Starter Package:
-- ★20 ひつぎとふたご [7KEY/LUNATIC] - for insane 9th dan course
-- ★24 Love & Justice [GOD] - for insane kaiden course
-- ★25 FREEDOM DiVE [FOUR DIMENSIONS] - for overjoy course
+- The LN dans can be found in the LN table.

+You can play other courses by adding their respective course table links.
-Satellite Skill Analyzer and Stella Skill Simulator have separate beatoraja links on the [Satellite](https://lite.stellabms.xyz/#/skill)/[Stella](https://stellabms.xyz/#/skill) websites.
+- Satellite Skill Analyzer and Stella Skill Simulator have separate beatoraja links on the [Satellite](https://lite.stellabms.xyz/#/skill)/[Stella](https://stellabms.xyz/#/skill) websites.

 All of these dan courses include a contraint that forces beatoraja to use the LR2 dan gauge, to ensure consistency in difficulty with the same dan courses in LR2.